Bypass “The Great Firewall” – How to Unblock/Access Gmail in China

 Step 1: International Roaming and Renting a Phone

 You need to ensure you are able to access the internet upon arriving in Mainland China.
 For this, you can try connecting to Wi-Fi networks, but most may require text verification.
-A better option would be to setup international roaming with your telecom provider from home or arranging a rent phone.
+A better option would be to set up international roaming with your telecom provider from home or arranging a rented phone.

 Step 2: Sign Up with a VPN Provider